 VI.
 Human Subjects

 a.
-Human Subjects issues are important for all clinical studies and need to be
+Human Subject issues are important for all clinical studies and need to be

 addressed in your proposal.
 Informed consent from your local IRB will be

 required prior to funding.
-It is important that human subjects concerns are
+It is important that human subject concerns are

 addressed in your proposal.

 b.
-TSA is interested in studies that include women, minorities and people from
+TAA is interested in studies that include women, minorities and people from

 a broad age range.
 Where feasible, describe strategies that will be used to